realKarthikNair/markdown-resume/docs/resume.md

 - Developed a **reusable and scalable Python package** to seamlessly **integrate AI capabilities**, including multimodal support and diverse LLMs, enabling rapid adoption of advanced AI features across teams.

-#### Automating Workbook Generation for Clinical Trials

-- Designed algorithmic solutions using **openpyxl** to automate the creation of complex, interconnected workbooks, **improving data engineering efficiency and cutting manual effort by 95% (from ~5 minutes to under 15 seconds per workbook) with 100% accuracy**.

 #### R-to-Python Migration & API Development